 Medical Insurance Coding & Billing Specialist

 TERM Required CGPA

 4 1.7

-Medical Assistant Specialist, Business Office Technology Specialist, Therapeutic Massage Specialist
+Medical Assistant Specialist, Business Offic e Technology Specialist, Therapeutic Massage Specialist

 TERM Required CGPA

 5 1.7

 Associate of Applied Science Degree Programs

 TERM Required CGPA

 4 1.0

 8 1.4

 11 1.7

 Cumulative GPA Requirement: To maintain eligibility for financial aid students must be in academic good standing by attaining a minimum CGPA, by the timeframes as indicated in the chart above.
 Students must attain a 2.0 minimum CGPA by the end of the program.
+Attempted credit hours counted towards the cumulative GPA include transfer credits; credit hours for courses passed or failed, repeated courses, withdrawals, and incompletes.
+For courses that are repeated, the higher of the two grades will be the grade counted towards the cumulative GPA.

 Completion Rate Requirement: To maintain eligibility for financial aid students must earn (pass) a minimum of 67% of the number of the program academic credits attempted by the timeframes as indicated in the chart above.
-Completion rates are calculated by the number of credits earned (passed) divided by the number of attempted credits (passed or failed)
+Completion rates are calculated by the number of credits earned (passed) divided by the number of attempted credits (passed or failed).
+Attempted credit hours include transfer credits; credit hours for courses passed or failed, repeated courses, withdrawals, and incompletes.